 Cisco Mobile Connect for Single Number Reach

-Mobile Connect, popularly referred to as Single Number Reach, allows users to be called from a single number that rings simultaneously on their Cisco desktop VoIP Phone and their mobile phone.
-Users can switch active conversations between their desktop IP phone and their cell phone without disruption.
-Calls that are not answered can be redirected to a Unity or Unity Connection voicemail account.
-Users can create personal access lists that specify which calls get extended to different endpoints.
+Mobile Connect, popularly referred to as Single Number Reach (SNR), makes it possible for users to be called from one phone number that rings at the same time on their desktop VoIP Phone and their cell phone.
+Users can transfer live calls between their Cisco IP phone and their smartphone seamlessly.
+Unanswered calls can be transferred to a Unity or Cisco Unity Connection account.
+Users can create personal access lists that specify which calls are directed to different phones.

-Cisco Communications Gateways
+Cisco Collaboration Gateways

-Expressway Communication Gateway
+Cisco Expressway Collaboration Gateway

-Cisco Unified Border Element
+Cisco Unified Border Element (CUBE)

 - Voice and Video recording

-- SIP-based Call-center and IVR solutions
+- SIP-based Call-center and interactive-voice-response (IVR) applications

-- Policy-led security evaluation of phone calls
+- Policy-based evaluation of phone calls

-- B2B immersive telepresence over SIP
+- Business-to-business immersive telepresence over SIP

 Cisco's End-of-Life UC520, UC540 and UC560 VoIP Phone Systems